opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c.md

 extract.fpFreeStruct(fileContext, extractInfo);
 ```

-The [fpExtractSubFile()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#kv_xtract_functions/_KV_XTRACT_funct_fpExtractSubFile.htm) function fills out the KVSubFileExtractInfo pointer, which tells us more information about what the function actually did – for example, the actual location it extracted the file to.
+The [fpExtractSubFile()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#kv_xtract_functions/_KV_XTRACT_funct_fpExtractSubFile.htm) function fills out the KVSubFileExtractInfo pointer, which tells you more about what the function actually did – for example, the location it extracted the file to.

-> **Mail Files:** In KeyView, mail files are treated as containers, where the first sub file is the contents of the mail file, and subsequent sub files are the attachments.
+> **Mail Files:** KeyView treats mail files as containers, where the first sub file is the contents of the mail file, and subsequent sub files are the attachments.

-By default, images are not extracted when extracting sub files.
-These can be enabled with the [fpFilterConfig()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpFilterConfig.htm) function we used earlier.
-As before, this is set globally for the session, so can be outside of the loop used to process files.
+By default, KeyView does not extract images when extracting sub files.
+You can enable image extraction by using the [fpFilterConfig()](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filtering_functions/fpFilterConfig.htm) function we used earlier.
+This option is set globally for the session, so you can set it outside of the loop that you use to process files.

 ```c
 if(!filter.fpFilterConfig(context, KVFLT_EXTRACTIMAGES, TRUE, NULL))